serialseb/serialseb.github.com/_posts/2016/2016-01-20-netcore-is-getting-easier.md

 layout: post
 comments: true
 date: 2016-01-20 00:30
+title: .net core is getting easier to sell
+tags: [dotnetcore]
 ---
 The latest community stand up from the asp.net team just announced a big rename.